Sporting "Tricked Out" Eyes this Halloween? Have a Safe – Not Scary – Time with Decorative Contact Lenses

 Get An Exam and A Valid Prescription.
 All of the stores and websites that advertise decorative lenses as cosmetics or sell them without a prescription are breaking the law.
 It is illegal to sell decorative lenses without a prescription in the United States.
 And, since 2005, a law classified all contact lenses as medical devices and restricted their distribution to licensed eye care professionals.
 (The laws on decorative lenses vary in countries outside the U.S.) A valid prescription should include the brand name, lens measurements and an expiration date.
-Keep in mind that eye care professional will not prescribe the bigger-than-normal lenses that give the wearer a wide-eyed doll-like look because they have not been approved by the FDA.
+Keep in mind that eye care professionals will not prescribe the larger-than-normal lenses that give the wearer a wide-eyed doll-like look because they have not been approved by the FDA.

 Clean, Clean, Clean.
 Remember to follow the directions for cleaning, disinfection and wearing the decorative lenses.
 Contacts that are not cleaned or disinfected properly can cause pain and lead to potentially serious infections.
 See an eye doctor if there is any redness or eye pain that does not go away after a short period of time, or any clouding or a decrease in vision.

-Avoid Buying Here.
-Do not buy decorative lenses from the following places because they are not authorized distributors of contact lenses:
+Avoid Buying Here – Do not buy decorative lenses from the following places because they are not authorized distributors of contact lenses:

 - Street vendors

 - Novelty stores

 - Convenience stores